apresland/scala-microservices/README.md

 ## Akka
 Akka is an implementation of the Actor model that allows the construction of highly distributed reactive applications.
 Combining with Scala as the development language many useful aspects of functional programming can leveraged to proivide concise solutions.
 Since Akka 2.4 REST services are also supported.

+## Cassandra
+Cassandra is a column-oriented databank that is distributed, linearly scaleable to the number of machines in the computing cluster.
+Cassandras integrates seamlessly with Spark so that distributed operations can be executed local to the data.
+This data-locality means that IO operations are minimized and the CPUs only process data found locally on disk.